Between juggling our work, home, and social lives, many of us may be looking for new ways to give ourselves a break.

 While staying connected is important, it’s also possible for our screen time to become a source of stress and negativity if we have too much of it.

-If you spend a lot of time on social media, video calls, or reading the news, then it’s natural that you might feel overwhelmed at times.
+If you spend a lot of time on social media, video calls, or reading the news, it’s natural that you might feel overwhelmed at times.
+Sometimes you might want a break from news headlines, worries about WiFi connection strength, or from seeing people’s political views on social media.

 One of the main reasons that people struggle to take breaks from technology is due to the fear of missing out, or because it’s a way to keep our hands busy during quiet moments.
+However, taking some time to switch off and look up from our screens every now and then can often provide the peace and relaxation we’ve been looking for.

-2. Set aside some ‘worry time’
+2. Set aside ‘worry time’

 set aside worry time

-If you have a lot of worries clouding your mind, it can sometimes be helpful to set aside time in your day to address them, instead of simply telling yourself to stop worrying.
+If you have worries clouding your mind, it can be helpful to set aside time to address them, instead of simply telling yourself to stop worrying.
+This ‘worry time’ could be 20 minutes once a day, or perhaps a worry slot at the beginning of the day and another before bed.

-This time will ideally be used to put any irrational thoughts and fears to bed; by letting them play out in your mind or offloading them in a journal.
+This time will ideally be used to put any irrational thoughts and fears to bed by letting them play out in your mind or offloading them in a journal.
 You might also like to use this time to consider how you could overcome a worry or a negative thought by tackling it head-on.

-Sticking only to the time scheduled for your worries can be challenging at first, but usually becomes easier the more you practise.
+Sticking only to the time scheduled for your worries can be challenging at first, but it becomes easier the more you practise.
 The hope is that (eventually) you’ll spend less time worrying and more time enjoying the things that you actually want to do.

-So, if you’re looking for a way to break negative thought patterns, why not try to incorporate more reading into your daily or weekly routine?
+So, if you’re looking for a way to break negative thought patterns, why not try to incorporate reading into your daily or weekly routine?
 It can be surprising just how much more enjoyable reading can make everyday activities like commuting, having a bath, or getting into bed in the evenings.

 4. Practise mindfulness